mobify/mobifyjs/docs/template-reference.md

     {/user}

-## 11\. {%script} ... {/script} - Inline Script Pragma
+## 11\. { %script} ... {/script} - Inline Script Pragma

 By default, templates collapse whitespace.
 This is a problem when templating elements where whitespace matters, like inline scripts featuring single-line comments.
-The `{%script}` pragma is provided to safely handle inline scripting in templates.
+The `{ %script}` pragma is provided to safely handle inline scripting in templates.

-    {%script}
+    { %script}
         // Show an alert dialog
         alert("Hello Mobify!")
     {/script}

-See [handling JavaScript] https://support.mobify.com/customer/portal/articles/513026-handling-javascript-with-mobify-js for more detail.
+See [handling JavaScript](https://support.mobify.com/customer/portal/articles/513026-handling-javascript-with-mobify-js) for more detail.

 ## 12\. `{!
 Comment !}` - Template Comments